kongotania/eventsourcing-book/README.md

 Here are the simple steps to start the application in a development environment.

 install IntelliJ IDEA
-Install the most recent Java SDK (File -> Project -> SDK - mine is JDK 23.0.1) In the terminal type 'mvn clean install', this will do a full maven install of all the dependencies Ensure you have docker running (if you don't already have it installed on your machine, you need it for testcontainers to work. on Windows just install the docker desktop app).
+Install the most recent Java SDK (File -> Project -> SDK) In the terminal type 'mvn clean install', this will do a full maven install of all the dependencies.
+You can do the same in IntelliJ as well.
+Ensure you have docker running (if you don't already have it installed on your machine, you need it for testcontainers to work. on Windows just install the docker desktop app).
 Build the app

+Start the app by right-cicking on the ["ApplicationStarter"](https://github.com/dilgerma/eventsourcing-book/blob/main/src/test/kotlin/de/eventsourcingbook/cart/ApplicationStarter.kt) in src/test/kotlin and klick run.
+This will start the whole application including all dependencies.